Milchreis/UiBooster/README.md

 [![Release](https://jitpack.io/v/Milchreis/UiBooster.svg)](https://jitpack.io/#Milchreis/UiBooster)
 [![Build Status](https://travis-ci.org/Milchreis/UiBooster.svg?branch=master)](https://travis-ci.org/Milchreis/UiBooster)

 UiBooster is a lean library to create fast and easy dialogs for utility tools.
-It equips your commandline tools blazing fast with GUI components for user without CLI experience.
+It equips your applications blazing fast with GUI components to increase the comfort for your users.

-It's based on Java swing components to run on current JREs without a struggle.
+It's based on Java swing components to run on current JREs without any struggle.
+This library encapsulates the long and sometimes complicated GUI code and leaves more clarity in your project.

 I decided to create this project, because I missed something like [zenity](https://de.wikipedia.org/wiki/Zenity) for my Java applications.

-If you like this project, and you want to keep me awake 🤪
+If you like this project, and you want to keep me awake 🤪, please:

 <a href='https://ko-fi.com/L4L21072C' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>